 Whole life insurance is one that offers coverage for the duration of the policyholder’s life.
 It not only provides a death benefit for a selected beneficiary upon death but also allows policyholders to grow a cash value over time.

 Because both come with a death benefit, they are both useful when estate planning.
-However, when it comes to options to grow investments, it’s whole life insurance that’s more useful.
+However, when it comes to options to grow investments, it’s whole life insurance that’s more useful investment.
 Before using your life insurance policy for your estate planning, consider what it is you’re looking to gain out of your policy and then explore your options from there.

 All life insurance offers a death benefit that is paid out to a selected beneficiary upon the policyholder’s death.
 The total paid out is an agreed-upon amount at the time of the contract.
 Part of the amount received by policyholders may go to expenses for final wishes, though there may be a substantial amount left to work with.